print add to favorites

-This activity may send you back to the 60's and 70's.
-But did you know that some tie dye techniques date back to Pre-Columbian times to Peru in 500-800 A.D.?
-Shibori is another form of tie dye that originated in Japan in the 8th century.
-The wonderful colors and designs of this method have intrigued many generations but can be made relatively easily and with simple household ingredients.
-Plus, it's a kid-friendly activity that never gets old (unlike your bell-bottoms)!
+This Kool-Aid tie-dye activity may send you back to the 60's.
+But did you know that tie-dye techniques date back to Pre-Columbian times, and Peru in 500-800 A.D.?
+Shibori is another form of tie-dye that originated in Japan in the 8th century.
+The wonderful colors and designs of this method have intrigued many generations across many cultures but can be made easily and with simple household ingredients.
+The finished homemade tie-dye shirts are sure to impress and make great gifts for friends and family.
+This kid-friendly activity never gets old (unlike your bell-bottoms)!

 What You Need: